-Wander quotes remind us that there can be a purpose to wander in nature, see the world, and experience new people and customs.
+Wander quotes remind us that there can be a purpose to wandering, seeing the world, and experiencing new people and customs.

-For example, most everyone has heard the quote “Not all those who wander are lost.”
+For example, almost everyone has heard the quote, “Not all those who wander are lost.”

 It can be a beautiful thing to deliberately wander.
 However, as these wander quotes show, there are two sides to everything.

-The definition of the word wander itself—”a thought or trip that seems to go nowhere or have no purpose.
+The definition of the word wander itself—is a thought or trip that seems to go nowhere or has no purpose.

-An example of a wandering is a walk a person takes without a destination in mind,” makes it seem like it is a useless endeavor or waste of time.
+An example of wandering is a walk a person takes without a destination in mind, making it seem like a useless endeavor or a waste of time.

-Yet, just because a person might start a walk with no destination in mind, does mean they will not find a great purpose or a destination along the way!
+Yet, just because a person might start a walk with no destination in mind does not mean they will not find a great purpose or a destination along the way!

-Research has been ongoing in an attempt to answer whether mind-wandering is a good or bad thing.
+Research has been ongoing to answer whether mind-wandering is a good or bad thing.

 However, new research has determined that mind-wandering is a natural part of how our brains function.

-In fact, it appears that thoughts wander about 50% of the time.
+In fact, thoughts wander about 50% of the time.

-Keep reading through these wandering quotes to inspire you to take a journey that seemingly has no purpose, or to better understand your wandering mind.
+Keep reading through these wandering quotes to inspire you to take a journey without purpose or to better understand your wandering mind.

 Wander quotes that make the perfect Instagram captions

-Pare these quotes with a photo and you will have the perfect Instagram post!
-Take a look and see which quotes you would turn into a social media post.
+Pare these quotes with a photo, and you will have the perfect Instagram post!
+Look and see which quotes you would turn into a social media post.

 1. “Go where you feel most alive.” — Unknown